Have you exceeded the yearly Social Security earnings limit? Or think you might?

 All of the figures were accurate and he had no reason to appeal.

-We did not pay out of pocket in advance but simply waited for benefits to be withheld.
+We did not pay out of pocket in advance.
+We waited for benefits to be withheld.

-The overpayment in benefits was satisfied, and regular Social Security benefits returned the following month.
+The overpayment in benefits was satisfied, and regular Social Security benefits returned the following month, in November.

 As long as you continue to work and collect benefits, the Social Security Administration will check your records annually to see whether your additional earnings will increase your benefit amount.